Submitty Student Auto Feed is an optional command-line PHP script that can automatically fill or update classlists on a cron schedule.

 characters are recommended. - Columns/field data should not be enclosed by quotes.
 Quotation marks may be picked up as part of the data and fail certain validation checks.

-As these are PHP scripts, they should run on any computer that has PHP 5.6+ and the appropriate extensions installed.
-However, these instructions will focus on Ubuntu server (same OS that is supported for Submitty).
-Ubuntu 16.04 uses PHP 7.0 by default, and Ubuntu 18.04 uses PHP 7.2 by default.
+As these are PHP scripts, they should run on any computer that has a version of PHP 7.3 through 8.3, and the appropriate extensions installed.
+However, these instructions will focus on Ubuntu server 20.04 which provides PHP 7.4 by default.

 - If they haven’t already been installed, install PHP and the required extensions.